openPMD/openPMD-standard/STANDARD.md

   - `dataOrder`
     - type: *(string)*
-    - description: used for the ordering of 1-dimensional arrays of N elements, where N is the number of dimensions in the simulation;
+    - description: used for the reading of 1-dimensional arrays of N elements, where N is the number of dimensions in the simulation;
                    these should be in the ordering of variation for the indexes for matrices as defined by the index-operator (`[...][...]`) of the writing code; can be omitted for 1D records
-    - rationale: in Fortran ordering of matrixes is linearized in memory in column-major order whereas in C it is row-major; due to that the index-operators in Fortran and C operate in exactly opposite order;
+    - rationale: in Fortran, ordering of matrixes is linearized in memory in column-major order whereas in C it is row-major; due to that the index-operators in Fortran and C operate in exactly opposite order;